live-clones/lintian/CONTRIBUTING.md

 reports any failures, please review them.

-Alternatively, submit your changes to the Debian Bug Tracker by reporting a bug against the `lintian` package  On a Debian system, this can usually be done by using `reportbug`:
+Alternatively, submit your changes to the Debian Bug Tracker by reporting a bug against the `lintian` package.
+On a Debian system, this can usually be done by using `reportbug`:

 ```shell